 Dr. Mark D. Cruea

 Professor Cruea has more than 20 years teaching experience and a varied background that includes business, computers and communication.
 His wealth of personal experience is brought into the classroom to help students understand the real-world impacts of the concepts discussed in the classroom.
 Cruea also serves the Department of Communication and Media Studies as the interpersonal communication course director and internship coordinator.
-He also is the faculty co-advisor for ONU's Colleges Against Cancer and Relay for Life.
+He also is the faculty advisor for Sigma Phi Epsilon.

 - Ph.D.-Communication, Bowling Green State University

 - MA English-Technical Communication, Bowling Green State University

 - MEd Education-Post-Secondary Education, Bowling Green State University

 - Organizational Communication

 - 2017-ONU Outstanding Faculty Member of the Year